Debate over Myanmar upends start to UN rights body session

 But Western envoys insisted the rights situation in Myanmar was urgent, notably over alleged rights violations such as those suffered by the Muslim Rohingya minority and — more recently — protesters against the military takeover who have faced a deadly crackdown.

-“We recognize that we are dealing with an unusual set of circumstances that have not arisen before,” said Rita French, Britain’s international ambassador for human rights.
-“But we need to be guided by relevant practice of what has happened before.”

-“The reason why two dialogues were mandated just a few months ago is because there is a human rights crisis in Myanmar,” she said.
+“We recognize that we are dealing with an unusual set of circumstances that have not arisen before,” said Rita French, Britain’s international ambassador for human rights. “(But) the reason why two dialogues were mandated just a few months ago is because there is a human rights crisis in Myanmar.”

 Envoys agreed to maintain the council’s schedule that includes the two debates on Myanmar.
 But the council president, Ambassador Nazhat Shameem Khan of Fiji, acknowledged her office would continue to assess whether they would proceed, and said the plans could still change.